TheLX5/OBJ-Viewer/README.md

 ## REQUIREMENTS
 * Python 3 with Tkinter
 * Ttk module for Python (I forgot which version comes with Ttk, newer Python versions have Ttk by default, do your research)
-* Pillow module (`python -m pip install pillow` or `pip3 install pillow`)
+* Pillow module for Python (`python -m pip install pillow` or `pip3 install pillow`)

 ## NOTES
 * I'm not very proficient at high level languages so a lot of the code is REALLY bad and poorly thought out
 * It may spam a little bit your console if you go out of bounds of the VRAM area
 * OBX files are **PARTIALLY** supported at this moment.
-They make use of the second byte on each entry which is currently unknown to me and their displays on the preview area doesn't seem correct.
+They make use of the second byte on each entry which is currently unknown to me.
+* Opening files while CGX Preview and/or COL Preview windows are active will **SLOW DOWN** the program, especially when changing the CGRAM offset and loading new files!

 ## PROGRAM DETAILS